paulin/mattpaulin/_posts/2025-12-10-IdeaSpike9_Quirks.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kJ2zh5TKYXo" title="BMS" frameborder="0" allowfullscreen></iframe>
 ---

-## How Quirks Works (The Rules)

-Quirks is a **social deduction party game** where each player is secretly assigned a behavior they must incorporate into normal conversation.
-Other players try to figure out what quirk each person is performing.
-It’s simple, funny, and scales to any group.

-### Objective
-Earn the most points by correctly guessing other players’ quirks.

----

-## Setup

-1. Open the app and create a game.
-2. Each player enters their name.
-3. You need at least **three players**.
-4. The phone is passed from person to person as quirks are assigned.

-When it’s your turn, the app gives you a secret Quirk—just for you.

-In the video demo, the quirks looked like this:

-- **“You have invented everything.”**
-- **“You find everything extremely fascinating.”**
-- **“Try to rhyme your sentence every now and then.”**

-Each player gets theirs privately.
-No one else knows what you were assigned.

----

-## Gameplay Loop

-### 1. Receive a Quirk
-When the phone is passed to you, you tap “Yes” and the app reveals your quirk.

-From that moment on, you must incorporate it into regular conversation.
-For example:
-If your quirk is *“You have invented everything,”* you’d casually slip in:
-- “Oh yeah, I invented that.”
-- “I actually invented this coffee shop.”

-The humor is in blending the behavior into real life—not simply performing a skit.

----

-### 2. Observe & Guess
-Everyone watches everyone else for odd patterns, strange phrasings, or exaggerated reactions.

-A player can make a guess at any time:

-> “I think Matt is doing something with… inventing?”

----

-### 3. Resolve the Guess
-The guessed player answers honestly.

-**If correct:**
-- The guesser earns **1 point**.
-- The quirked player receives a *new* quirk from the deck.

-**If incorrect:**
-- No points change hands.
-- The player keeps acting out their quirk.

-In the transcript example, Adam guessed correctly and instantly got a point.

----

-### 4. End of Game
-The game ends when:
-- Time runs out,
-- A set number of rounds have been played, or
-- The Quirk deck runs out.

-The app shows the winner—in the demo, Adam won.

-If players tie, they receive a “showdown quirk” to act out simultaneously, and the group votes on the winner.

----

 # Resurrecting a Ghost

 In the early days, the original Quirks app took us months to design.
 We created diagrams, fiddled with flows, and slowly stitched the idea into a little iPhone app.
 It ended up becoming surprisingly popular in England—right up until I made the fateful decision to charge $1 for it.
 That instantly killed the user base.
 Poof.
 Gone.